JordanAceto/2164_phasor_plug_in_board/README.md

 ## Parts Ordering
-The BOM will eventually have a link to a Mouser project with the majority of the parts needed to build the board, with the exception of the 2164 VCA chips.
-There will also be a link to the SmallBear Electronics parts page.
+The BOM has a link to a Mouser project with the majority of the parts needed to build the board, with the exception of the 2164 VCA chips.
+There is a link to the SmallBear Electronics parts page for these.

 After the PCB is evaluated, the BOM will have a link to OSHPark, where you can order boards.